-As stated in this report, currently Th.
-Kin'bidhoo has one areas used for dumping and burning waste regularly.
-This area is near the beach where waste can be easily scattered into the lagoon resulting in negative impacts to the marine biodiversity.
-Although an area has been located for the dumping of waste, the Island Council states that some residents still dump waste in other areas as well.
+As stated in the report, Th.
+Omadhoo currently has no demarcated area for dumping waste.
+Mixed waste is dumped into the beach area on the eastern side of the island where waste comes into contact with the lagoon.
+Waste is burnt and buried there.
+Th.
+Omadhoo has a waste management center built by the Canadian Red Cross which has subsequently filled up as a waste dump due to lack of any waste management equipment or ways to transport the waste out of the island.
+There are various areas at the periphery of the residential zones where waste has been dumped openly.
 In addition to lowering of the aesthetic appeal of the island, open waste dumping on various parts of the island could become source of various diseases.
-The practice of open burning of waste also takes place resulting to potential respiratory issues from the inhalation of smoke.

-Unmanaged stockpiles of waste at the island is believed to be directly linked to the uncontrolled mosquitos, flies, mice populations.
+The practice of open burning of waste also takes place resulting to potential respiratory issues from the inhalation of smoke, especially as the current waste dump is situated in a way that north east monsoon winds can propagate the smoke towards the school and residential areas.
+Uncontrolled littering of waste at the island is believed to be directly linked to the uncontrolled mosquitos, flies, mice populations.
 Hence a reliable, affordable and locally appropriate transport system is critical to collecting waste from houses, businesses and institutions.
-Equally important is an arrangement for marine transport to transfer residual waste from the island in order to make the system complete and effective.
+Equally important is an arrangement for marine transport to remove residual waste from the island in order to make the system complete and effective.
 The successful implementation of the IWMC together with land and marine transfer arrangement are two important aspects to implement Waste Management Plan to make the island cleaner and healthier for the people to put a stop to littering and burning of waste in the island.
-This will lead to the improved health and psychological well-being of the residents and visitors of Kin'bidhoo.
-It has been identified as a long term positive impact on the residents and visitors of Kin'bidhoo.
+This will lead to the improved health and psychological well-being of the residents and visitors of Omadhoo.
+It has been identified as a long term positive impact on the residents and visitors of Omadhoo.

-Kin'bidhoo council states that a vehicles will be obtained for the purpose of collecting and transporting the waste within the island daily, at a set schedule.
+Omadhoo council states that a vehicle will be obtained for the purpose of collecting and transporting the waste within the island daily, at a set schedule.
 At the moment there is no specific arrangement for marine transfer of residual waste from the island although by the time IWMC is complete it is expected to have this arrangement in place.
 The multi-criteria analysis shows waste transport arrangement will have a major positive impact with an overall score of 42.